 - A duty to inspect the property to find any hidden fall hazards

-For example, assume you fell over a pothole in the grocery store parking lot.
+For example, assume you fell over a pothole in the grocery store parking lot near your home.
 The owner might have been unable to get it repaired immediately–which is understandable.
 However, if the owner didn’t place adequate warnings around the pothole, that’s negligence.

 If a similar pothole existed on your friend’s walkway, they still have a duty to warn you about it–as a licensee on their property.
 Your friend can be held liable for failing to provide adequate warning if they knew about the danger.